PacoVK/antora-confluence/README.md

 ### Authentication

+You can authenticate with the Confluence API using the following methods:

+#### Personal Access Token (PAT)

+The plugin uses `CONFLUENCE_PAT` to authenticate with the Confluence API via token.
+You can set this value in the environment variables.

+#### Basic Authentication

-The plugin uses the `CONFLUENCE_USERNAME` and `CONFLUENCE_PASSWORD` to authenticate with the Confluence API.
+The plugin uses `CONFLUENCE_USERNAME` and `CONFLUENCE_PASSWORD` to authenticate with the Confluence API via `basic auth`.
 You can set these values in the environment variables.

+> Info: The order above is the priority.
+If you set both, the plugin will use the PAT.

 ### Disable this plugin at runtime